Kyuhunter/lichess-events-discord-bot/README.md

 - Python 3.8 or higher
 - A Discord bot token
+- Enable the **Message Content Intent** under Privileged Gateway Intents in your Discord Developer Portal
 - A Lichess team slug
 - `pip` for installing dependencies